pivotal/docs-platform-automation/docs/configuration-management/secrets-handling.md

 1. Authenticate with your credhub instance.
 2. Generate an ssh key: `credhub generate --name="/private-foundation/opsman_ssh_key" --type=ssh`
-3. Create an [OpsManager configuration][opsmanager configuration] file that references the name of the property.
+3. Create an [OpsManager configuration][opsman-config] file that references the name of the property.

 ```yaml
 opsman-configuration: